eufandem/nuxt-cjs-adding-products/README.md

 ![](https://i.imgur.com/57LyKP3.png)

 ## Overview
-If you followed the previous guide you created a Nuxt application using `create-nuxt-app`, where you also created a Nuxt plugin for the Commerce.js SDK, and used that plugin to get your products and render them server-side by using the `nuxtServerInit` action.
-This guide is going to build off of the previous one and demonstrate how to use the following cart methods; `cart.add()`, `cart.retrieve()`, `cart.remove()`, and `cart.empty()`.
-To do this you will be expanding on your Vuex store and utilizing Vuetify to build out a simple UI that visually demonstrates these methods.
+If you followed the previous guide, you created a Nuxt application using `create-nuxt-app`.
+You also created a Nuxt plugin for the Commerce.js SDK, and then used that plugin to get your products and render them server-side using the `nuxtServerInit` action.

+This guide will build ontop of [where we left off](https://commercejs-nuxt-demo.herokuapp.com/), demonstrating how to use the following cart methods; `cart.add()`, `cart.retrieve()`, `cart.remove()`, and `cart.empty()`.
+You will be expanding on your Vuex store and utilizing Vuetify to build out a simple UI that visually demonstrates these methods.

 ## This guide will cover

-1. (Optional) Creating variants of a product in your Chec Dashboard
+- (Optional) Creating variants of a product in your Chec Dashboard
-2. Adding / Removing products from a cart
+- Adding / Removing products from a cart
-3. Listing cart items and clearing a cart
+- Listing cart items and totals
+- Clearing a cart

 ## Requirements